Relative expanders: Introduction

 Let $Y\subseteq G$ be an infinite subset.
 The pair $(G,Y)$ has \emph{relative Property~T}~\cite{C} if for every almost invariant sequence $(v_n)_{n\in \mathbb N}$, the convergence is uniform on $Y$, that is, $\sup_{y\in Y}\|\pi(y)v_n-v_n\|\to 0$ as $n\to\infty$.

-Equivalently~\cites{AW,C}, the pair $(G,Y)$ has relative Property T if for every affine isometric action of $G$ on $\HH$, the orbits of $Y$ are bounded.
-Every isometric action $\sigma$ of a group $G$ on a Hilbert space $\HH$ decomposes as $\sigma(g)v=\pi(g)v+b(g)$, where $\pi$ is a norm-preserving representation, and $b$ is a $1$-cocycle.
+Equivalently~\cites{AW,C}, the pair $(G,Y)$ has relative Property T if for every affine isometric action of $G$ on a Hilbert space $\HH$, the orbits of $Y$ are bounded.
+Every affine isometric action $\sigma$ of a group $G$ on a Hilbert space $\HH$ decomposes as $\sigma(g)v=\pi(g)v+b(g)$, where $\pi$ is a norm-preserving representation, and $b$ is a $1$-cocycle.
 An affine action is therefore characterized by the data $(\HH,\pi,b)$.

 Somewhat opposite to relative Property T is the Haagerup Property: a discrete countable group has the \emph{Haagerup property} if it admits an affine isometric action on a Hilbert space $(\HH,\pi,b)$ such that $b$ is a coarse embedding (such an action is called \emph{metrically proper}).